FHE-Swap/fheswap-contracts/README.md

 ## Current Status: Phase 2 In Progress 🚧

-We have successfully implemented the foundational wrapper system, factory contract, router contract, and token converter.
+We have successfully implemented the foundational wrapper system, factory contract, router contract, token converter, and pair library.
 The core AMM infrastructure is nearly complete, with only the FHEPair contract remaining in development.

 ### What Works Now